CodingWithCalvin/VS-OpenInNotepadPlusPlus/README.md

 A Visual Studio extension that adds a menu command that lets you open any solution, project, folder or file in Notepad++.

-Based HEAVILY on [Mads Kristensen's OpenInSublimeText](https://github.com/madskristensen/OpenInSublimeText) extension.

 This extension is for those times where you have a project open in Visual Studio and you want to be able to quickly open it in Notepad++.

 ## Prerequisite

-In order to use this extension, you must have Visual Studio 2015 or 2017 as well as Notepad++ installed.
+In order to use this extension, you must have Visual Studio 2015, 2017, or 2019, as well as Notepad++ installed.

 You can [download Notepad++ for free](https://notepad-plus-plus.org/).